 Follow the Food Guide

-Zoe Harcombe wrote an excellent piece recently on how someone following the Irish Food Guide would surely end up with diabesity.
-I believe the same results would happen with the Canadian Food Guide or most Western world food guides that promote carbs and demonize fats.
+I believe following the Canadian Food Guide or most Western world food guides that promote carbs and demonize fats will end up in diabesity.
 For instance, the Canadian guide recommends young adults to eat between 6 and 8 servings of grains per day.
 That can easily amount to 176 g of carbs or more, which is the equivalent to 42 teaspoons of white sugar.
 And that’s just the grains.
 There are the fruit and the low-fat dairy products, which all add to the total amount of sugar ingested daily.

 According to the Canadian Food Guide website, having the amount and type of food recommended will help reduce your risk of obesity, type 2 diabetes, heart disease, certain types of cancer and osteoporosis, as well as contribute to your overall health and vitality

-We also know that the rates of obesity, type 2 diabetes and heart disease have increased exponentially in the last decades.
+But we know that the rates of obesity, type 2 diabetes, and heart disease have increased exponentially in the last decades.
+Is the proposed diet not working, or can people not comply with it?
+Either way, the end result is the same.

 What does that tell you?